“On the aggregate, their needs might differ from those of their younger counterparts, but they are essentially still the same.”

 An independent agent can help you find a policy from a variety of different life insurance companies.
 A captive agent, on the other hand, means they only represent the company that employs them.
 For example, State Farm and Farmers are two well-known captive insurance companies, says Martin.

-Generally, insurance agencies will specialize in one or two types of insurance.
+Generally, insurance agencies will specialize in one or two types of insurance, such as term insurance for seniors.
 “It’s not common for an independent agent to be a jack of all trades,” explains Martin.
 “Those who do attempt to ‘master’ them all rarely, if ever, do.
 I say this because any senior looking for life insurance should try to seek out someone who is a master at the kind of insurance they need.”

 Martin suggests interviewing whoever you are considering working with.
 Here are a few questions you should ask:

 - How can you help me accomplish my objective?

 - How many insurance companies do you represent?